drvinceknight/Nashpy/docs/discussion/replicator-dynamics.rst

 Over time will:

-- The population reject the mutation and all the animals continue to share their food.
+- The population resist the mutation and all the animals continue to share their food.
 - The population get taken over by the mutation and all animals become aggressive.